-The event, which featured a long-distance shooting contest, a dunk contest and a scrimmage, was played out in front of a capacity crowd at Assembly Hall.
+The event, which featured a long-distance-shooting contest, a dunk contest and a scrimmage, was played out in front of a capacity crowd at Assembly Hall on Saturday.

 Will Sheehey and Hanner Mosquera-Perea have been slowed because of injuries.